 Electric gates have been a cornerstone of Tymetal Corp.’s business since 1985.
 We have a long history of providing access control solutions for industrial clients from all industries.
 From meeting demanding requirements to getting you the best value possible for your purchasing dollar, we are committed to your success in everything we do.

-If you’re in the market for a new electronic gate or other automatic access control system, we can help.
-Browse our website to learn more about our product offerings, or contact our office directly for assistance from one of our expert sales representatives
+If you’re in the market for a new electronic gate, driveway security gate, gate opener, or other automatic access control system, we can help.
+Browse our website to learn more about our product offerings, or contact our office directly for assistance from one of our expert sales representatives.

 The main role of an electric gate is to prevent unauthorized access to your facility.
 An automated access control system will make this process faster and simpler, saving your organization time and reducing the amount of effort required of your staff.